AztecProtocol/engineering-designs/docs/faucets/dd.md

 		minMintInterval = _interval;
 	}

+	function setMaxDepositsPerMint(uint256 _maxDepositsPerMint) external override onlyOwner {
+		maxDepositsPerMint = _maxDepositsPerMint;
 	}

+	function setWithdrawer(address _withdrawer) external override onlyOwner {
+		withdrawer = _withdrawer;
+	}
+}
 ```

-The owner of the handler will be a different EOA, since it will be held by the discord bot.
+The owner of the handler will be the same as the owner of the staking asset.
+A separate EOA will be created for the bot, which will have the `canAddValidator` role.

 #### Upgrades